pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-Latent.myst.md

     f = gp.prior("f", X=X)
 ```

-By default, PyMC3 reparameterizes the prior on `f` under the hood by rotating it with the Cholesky factor of its covariance matrix.
+By default, PyMC reparameterizes the prior on `f` under the hood by rotating it with the Cholesky factor of its covariance matrix.
 This helps to reduce covariances in the posterior of the transformed random variable, `v`.
 The reparameterized model is,

 $$
 \begin{aligned}